h7b/h7b-dendron/notes/notes.daily.2022-12-07.web-scraping-with-automa.md

 id: 4aotslw3br0wz51gtts37oz
 title: Web Scraping with Automa
 desc: 'Web Scraping with Automa'
-updated: 1670974256901
+updated: 1671146341784
 created: 1670953457793
 tags: cat.tut
 ---
 # Web Scraping with Automa

-Originated from the interest to compare the performance of [[notes.daily.2022-09-19.investment-fund-vn]], I started to research how to crawl historical NAV data of multiple investment funds domiciled in Vietnam.
+Originated from the interest of the performance of [[notes.daily.2022-09-19.investment-fund-vn]], I started to research how to crawl historical NAV data of multiple investment funds domiciled in Vietnam.
 It leads to the path of learning on [[notes.tutorial.web-browser-automation]].
-This note was my experience playing browser automation with [Automa](https://www.automa.site/).
+This note covers my experience playing browser automation with [Automa](https://www.automa.site/).

 ## What is Automa?